 If you upload a picture that is tall rather than wide, Facebook will crop it to be 476px by 714px; and if you upload a squared picture, the whole picture with the width at 476px will appear.

 The photos you upload on your timeline now show in a single column only, hence you cannot make images wider than that column.

-With so many ways of sharing images on the site, there is a great confusion about what image sizes should be used on Facebook and when to use them.
+With so many ways of sharing images on the site, there is great confusion about what image sizes should be used on Facebook and when to use them.
 There is some struggle involved, in order to get the best results and effects.
-The different types of pictures on a profile, page and timeline have their own characteristics and sizes and Facebook has never really assisted users for this purpose as the help pages are not very easy to find.
+The different types of pictures on a profile, page, and timeline have their own characteristics and sizes and Facebook has never really assisted users for this purpose as the help pages are not very easy to find.

 Another interesting part is that there is no fixed rule as Facebook keeps changing things frequently, even if it is only an incremental, minute tweak.
 Other times the changes are quite significant, for example when it introduced timelines and when they changed to one column from two columns.
 Hence there are always new things just around the corner, which look more like a moving target.
 This guide presents to you the ideal image dimensions that you should use for uploading pictures to Facebook.